Immerse Yourself in Student Clubs and Organizations at Elmira

 Service Organizations

-Circle K International's purpose is to focus on Leadership, Service and Fellowship.
+Circle K's purpose is to focus on Leadership, Service and Fellowship.
 Our mission is to give back to the community while raising great leaders and building friendship along the way.

 Elmira College Dance Marathon